Hole # 1 – Par 4

 Hole #5 – Par 4

 Like #2, this hole offers two very different paths.
 From either of the back tees, it is two good straight and long shots to be on for a 2-putt par 4.
 From the forward tee, the drive demanded is a draw around the corner setting up a short iron to the green.
 Be mindful of the tee shot set-up – if the drive here is straight and long it may make the woods opposite.
 Bunkers guard the green both left and right.
-Beware of the out-of-bounds on the far right in the front of the house.

 Hole #6 – Par 4

 Perhaps the most picturesque hole, #6 is a makeable par 4, but not without its defenses.
 While having an amble landing area for the drive from either set of elevated tees, it is the approach shot that is the determining factor.
 The creek flows in front, a small pond lines the right-hand side of the green, and a bunker looms on the left.
 Accuracy on the approach shot will have its rewards.

 Hole #7 – Par 4

 Nothing mysterious here.
 Looking out from the tees, #7 reveals all, – but that is the danger!
 It tempts the player to wallop a drive.
 Err, and end mixed up in the trees on the left or in thick rough on the right.
 The back-most tee asks for a slight draw.
 The green is deep and pitched to receive the approach shot making a good target, even for a long iron, if one manages to elude the bunkers left and right.

 Hole #8 – Par 3

 #8’s green is two-tiered and that difference can turn an otherwise lovely drive into a bogey.
 Aim to be below the pin.
 Stopping a downhill putt from the upper to the lower tier is challenging.
 Be too far right on the drive and the “Big Bertha” bunker will have the player struggling to save par.